jiayiw005/jiayiw005.github.io/_pages/home.md

 ### About Me

 I am an undergraduate student at Brown University, studying in Mathematics-Computer Science and Urban Studies.
-As a student researcher and advocate, I'm excited about anything broadly related to **complex systems**, as well as **relevant AI/ML theory and applications**:
+As a student researcher and advocate, I'm excited about anything broadly related to **complex systems**, as well as relevant theories and applications of **technical AI governance**:
 - Complex systems and sociotechnical infrastructure/governance (for urban landscapes and workplace algorithmic management in particular)
 - AI alignment and technical governance, featuring fairness, interpretability, and (participatory) auditing
-- Symbolic systems, multi-agent systems for language agents
+- Symbolic systems, multi-agentic architectures
 - Intersections of any terms above
 - ...